New Student Orientation for First Year Students

 Check-in for Early Arrival begins at 7:00pm at Rieber Hall.
 Official activities will begin at 8:00pm.

 Check in begins at 7:45 am and your day begins!
 Your New Student Advisor will be your guide and resource through the session, and this first day will introduce you to many different aspects of the university: the campus academic environment, faculty expectations, and the student community.
-Part of this day may involve taking a placement exam in Music.

 The focus of this day is on course and major planning and helping you shape the UCLA experience that is right for you.
-The day involves placement exams in French and German workshops on different majors, graduate school and career planning, involvement, residence halls, working on campus, money matters, and research opportunities.
+The day involves placement exams in French, German and Music, workshops on different majors, graduate school and career planning, involvement, residence halls, working on campus, money matters, and research opportunities.
 Individual appointments occur throughout the day and evening to go over your schedule for Fall Quarter and your other plans for involvement at UCLA.
 Activities continue throughout the day and late into the evening.

 The session concludes with more important presentations and enrolling in your Fall Quarter classes.
 Check-out is at 6:00 pm.